Skip to main content

 1. Growth in the number of properties

-When the number of properties under management begins to grow, maintaining control and organization using manual methods or scattered tools becomes complicated and prone to errors.
+When the number of properties under management begins to grow, maintaining calendars, pricing, and availability aligned across properties and channels becomes increasingly difficult without centralized control.

 2. Difficulty managing bookings from multiple channels

-If you’re listing your properties on multiple platforms (such as Airbnb, Booking.com, VRBO), a PMS with channel management functionality can automatically synchronize bookings to avoid overbookings and ensure that calendars are always up to date in real-time.
+If you’re listing your properties on multiple platforms (such as Airbnb, Booking.com, VRBO), a channel manager can automatically synchronize bookings to avoid overbookings and ensure that calendars are always up to date in real-time.

 3. Inefficiency in administrative tasks